 - Wassily Kandinsky.
 Famous for his abstract art.
 His paintings are simple and richly colorful.

-- Jackson Pollack.
+- Jackson Pollock.
 Characterized by his highly original style.
 In addition, by his action paintings.
 These were carried out by him spontaneously spilling paint onto the canvas.

 - Paul Klee.
 He was a German painter.
 He also used a lot of colors.
 His works are full of movement, rhythm, nature, and color.